Alston railway station

 Alston is a heritage railway station on the South Tynedale Railway.
-The station, situated 13 mi south of Haltwhistle, is in the market town of Alston, Eden in Cumbria, England.
+The station, situated 13 mi south of Haltwhistle, is in the market town of Alston, in Cumbria, England.

 It was originally on the Alston Branch Line, which ran between Haltwhistle and Alston.
 It was opened by the North Eastern Railway on 21 May 1852, closing on 3 May 1976.
 Following a seven-year closure, the station reopened in July 1983, as part of the South Tynedale Railway.

 History

 The Newcastle and Carlisle Railway was formed in 1829, opening to passengers in stages from March 1835.
 A branch line from Haltwhistle to Alston and Nenthead was first considered in 1841, with the line authorised by an Act of Parliament in August 1846.
 It was later decided that a line operating as far as Alston was sufficient, with the amended route approved by a further Act in July 1849.

 In March 1851, the 4+1/2 mi section from Haltwhistle to Shaft Hill (which was later renamed Coanwood) was opened to goods traffic, with passenger services commencing in July 1851.
 The 8+1/4 mi section of the line between Alston and Lambley opened to goods traffic in January 1852, along with a short branch to Lambley Fell, with passenger services commencing in May 1852.

 Construction of the branch line was completed in November 1852, following the opening of the, now Grade II* listed, Lambley Viaduct over the River South Tyne.

 The station was well provided having a single platform with a train shed roof covering both the platform, and two tracks.
 The train shed roof was originally arc-shaped but was replaced in 1872–3 with a double-pitched roof.
 The train shed was connected to a set of station buildings with ornate chimneys and mullioned windows.
 Beyond the platform the line terminated in a turntable, although this was removed before the end of steam.

 Other buildings included an engine shed, goods shed, snowplough shed and signal box, amongst others.
 An unusual feature of the station was the height of the original platform, which was constructed to be only 12 in high.
 This was, however, later increased to 30 in.

 The station was host to a camping coach in 1933 and from 1936 to 1939 – one of 119 vehicles converted by the London and North Eastern Railway between 1933 and 1938.